Do you want to learn to rank #1 for high-traffic keywords in any niche?

 Alan Perlman started UAV Coach to help people break into the industry, and build a business around something he’s passionate about.

-To do this, Alan needed to find a way to generate recurring traffic and leads.
+To do this, he needed to find a way to generate recurring traffic and leads.

 I was contracted to help with this assignment.

-I knew we needed to build an SEO strategy centered on evergreen content that would help generate long-term exposure, position the brand as an authority in the industry, capture leads and convert them into paying customers.
+I knew we needed to build an SEO strategy centered on evergreen content that would help generate long-term exposure, position the brand as an authority in the industry, capture leads, and ultimately convert them into paying customers.

 The first post I created (and the focus of this SEO case study) for UAV Coach was called "How to Fly a Quadcopter — The Ultimate Guide":